garzj/google-photos-migrate/README.md

 - fixes wrong extensions, identified by [ExifTool](https://exiftool.org/)
 - video files won't show up as from 1970
 - works for English, German and French (for more langs fix [this file](./src/config/langs.ts))
+- supported extensions can be found and configured in [extensions.ts](./src/config/extensions.ts)

 ## Run this tool